Joseph Harmon

 Joseph F. Harmon is a Guyanese politician who served as Leader of the Opposition from 2020 to 2022.
 He previously served as Director-General of the Ministry of the Presidency, under the David Granger administration.

 Harmon was born in Pouderoyen, a village in the West Demerara region.
 Harmon is a former Lt.
 Col in the Guyana Defence Force and attorney at law.

+As opposition leader, Harmon disputed the legitimacy of President Irfaan Ali and his government, and Ali refused to meet with Harmon.
+This resulted in a vacancy in the chancellor and chief justice positions, as filling these positions required agreement between the president and the opposition leader.
+He argued that David A. Granger was the legitimate president, contradicting the consensus of both local and international election observers.

-In June 2021, a motion of no confidence was filed against him due to his claims that the APNU and AFC coalition won the 2020 General election.
-He has not meet with Irfaan Ali, Guyana's president, as Ali refuses to meet until Harmon recognises the legitimacy of his government.
+In June 2021, a motion of no confidence was filed against Harmon due to his claims that the APNU and AFC coalition won the 2020 General Election.

-Joseph Harmon was one the main supporter of the 2020 election rigging in Guyana.
-He support fraudulent numbers declared by an compromised GECOM staff.
-He was a candidate for leadership of the People's National Congress but lost in a landslide to longtime member and political activist, Aubrey Norton.
+Harmon was a candidate for leadership of the People's National Congress but lost to long-time member and political activist Aubrey Norton.